RBB affair: Schlesinger financed vacation trips with contribution money-breakinglatest.news-Breaking Latest News

 The internal and criminal investigations into the RBB affair are ongoing.
-Nine months after Business Insider revealed a system of waste and nepotism at Rundfunk Berlin-Brandenburg, the full dimensions of waste and nepotism are beginning to emerge.
+Nine months after Business Insider revealed a system of waste and nepotism at Rundfunk Berlin-Brandenburg, the full dimension is beginning to emerge.

 According to the information available, ex-director Patricia Schlesinger is said to have billed more than half a dozen private trips during her tenure between 2016 and 2022.
 In part, the public institution also took over the costs for family members who accompanied Schlesinger.